FRRouting/frr/doc/user/installation.rst

       net.ipv6.conf.all.forwarding=1

 :makevar:`MPLS forwarding`
-   Basic MPLS kernel support was introduced 4.1, additional capability was introduced in 4.3 and 4.5.
-For some general information on Linux MPLS support see https://www.netdevconf.org/1.1/proceedings/slides/prabhu-mpls-tutorial.pdf.
+   Basic MPLS support was introduced in the kernel in version 4.1 and additional capability was introduced in 4.3 and 4.5.
+   For some general information on Linux MPLS support, see https://www.netdevconf.org/1.1/proceedings/slides/prabhu-mpls-tutorial.pdf.
    The following modules should be loaded to support MPLS forwarding, and are generally added to a configuration file such as